jgl2832/Sharkwhirl/README.md

 - game script
 - loading screen while music and assets are loading?
 - find assets for derek
+- unpause button
-- pause game when losing focus
+- stop timer when paused

 Created by Jake Levine
 Music by Tiny Hazard